texstudio-org/texstudio/utilities/manual/source/viewing.md

 ### Inline Preview

-The inline preview is started with selecting the interesting text and then pressing `Alt+p` or using the context menu on the selection.
-An inline preview can be closed with context menu (right-click) on the preview.
+The inline preview is started by selecting the interesting text and then pressing `Alt+p` or using the context menu on the selection.
+An inline preview can be closed with the context menu (right-click) on the preview.

 ```{tab} Preview context menu
 ![Preview context menu](images/preview_context.webp)